ijdoe/camsur-bmad/docs/07-project-management/executive-brief.md

 ### What You Get: The LINGKOD Emergency Command Platform

 This is more than just software; it is a complete command and control solution.
-The pilot investment delivers a fully functional platform with four key modules:
+The pilot investment delivers a fully functional platform with five key modules:

-1.  **Unified Data Ingestion:** A single source of truth that integrates national advisories (PAGASA, PHIVOLCS) with local hazard maps and LGU-supplied data.
+1.  **Multi-Source Intelligence Fusion:** A single source of truth that integrates national advisories (PAGASA, PHIVOLCS) with local hazard maps and LGU-supplied data.
+2.  **Community Intelligence Module:** A groundbreaking feature that transforms citizens into active partners by ingesting and analyzing their on-the-ground reports.
-2.  **Threat Analysis Engine:** The "AI brain" that fuses this data to generate predictive, barangay-level insights.
+3.  **Insight Generation Engine:** The "AI brain" that fuses this data to generate predictive, barangay-level insights.
-3.  **Alert Management Dashboard:** An intuitive operator console to review, approve, and manage all alerts with a full audit trail.
+4.  **Dynamic Insight Briefing Dashboard:** An intuitive, configurable operator console to review, approve, and manage all insights with a full audit trail.
-4.  **Last-Mile Communication Hub:** A one-click system to disseminate approved, localized warnings via SMS and radio scripts.
+5.  **Last-Mile Communication Hub:** A one-click system to disseminate approved, localized warnings via SMS and radio scripts.

 ---